Periodontitis vs Gingivitis: Know the Differences & Warning Signs

 Gum disease develops the same way foundational issues usually do: with small changes that get increasingly worse until they cause serious issues.

 When the bad type of bacteria swirls around in your mouth and lands on your teeth, it can stick and start to band together to form dental plaque.
-That dental plaque then makes an acid that can draw the minerals out of your teeth.
+If that plaque isn’t cleaned off within a few days, it calcifies and becomes tartar.
+This is a great place for more bacteria to congregate.
+Those bacteria eat the sugar and other foods you eat, and create acid that lands on the teeth and gums.
+The acids draw minerals out of the teeth and inflame the gums.

-Bad for your teeth, obviously, but also bad for your gums; plaque can lead to gingivitis and periodontitis.
+Bad for your teeth, obviously, but especially bad for your gums; plaque can lead to gingivitis and periodontitis.

 Periodontitis vs Gingivitis: What’s the Difference?

 You’ve probably heard several terms related to gum disease and may wonder about the difference between gingivitis and periodontitis.
 In these early stages when plaque build-up starts to harden, forming what’s known as tartar², your gums can become irritated and inflamed.
 That’s what’s known as “gingivitis.”

 Symptoms of gingivitis³ include bad breath, along with effects on the gums like:

 At this point, symptoms aren’t too severe, and your teeth are still firmly anchored by bones, tissues, and ligaments in your jaw.
 Your house is still stable on the foundation, but there are warning signs of danger ahead.

 Gingivitis can be treated by removing the accumulated plaque that has hardened into tartar with a professional cleaning4, regular brushing and flossing, and a healthy diet.
 If gingivitis is properly treated, it will not necessarily progress into the more serious gum disease known as periodontitis.